thbishop/knife-solo_data_bag/README.md

 This plugin will rely on the configured data_bag_path for placement of the data bags.
 This defaults to '/var/chef/data_bags', but can be overriden in your chef client config.

+This plugin respects the "encrypted_data_bag_path" configuration option in knife.rb.
+Command line secret arguments (-s or --secret-file) will override the the setting in knife.rb.

 ## Version Support
 This plugin has been tested on the following: